adithya-tp/neural-search-fake-newwws/README.md

 <img src="assets/week_later.jpg">

-### Well its been a week now, and it looks like Bob has started posting authentic news now.
+### Well its been a week now, and it looks like Bob has started posting authentic news.
 ### But let's ask Jina just to be sure!

 <img src="assets/real_bob.gif">